 The PMOC continues to recommend that SFMTA complete its review of its QA procedures and process to determine how the non-conforming rail was accepted and installed for a significant portion of the alignment before the issue was identified.
 The PMOC also recommends that SFMTA assess its design control procedures to identify how to avoid conflicting requirements for specified materials in different portions of the specification.

 The previous Quality Assurance Manager (QAM) was conducting a surveillance of quality control related to the water leaks that have appeared in the YBM station.
 The status of that surveillance has not been reported.
 The PMOC recommends that the new QAM follow up on the status of this audit.

-As of December 31, 2018, TPC's Quality Manager had filed 412 CNCRs (eight new since November).
-Nine new items were under review (one new since November), 17 other items had responses identified but not yet approved (three new since November), the proposed responses to 18 items were disapproved (one less than November), and 34 items had approved responses that were not yet implemented (two more than November).
-In addition, 291 items were closed (three more than in November), and 43 items had been voided (no change from November).
+As of January 31, 2019, TPC's Quality Manager had filed 425 CNCRs (thirteen new since December).
+Seven new items were under review (two less than December), 16 other items had responses identified but not yet approved (one less than December), the proposed responses to 16 items were disapproved (two less than December), and 42 items had approved responses that were not yet implemented (eight more than December).
+In addition, 300 items were closed (nine more than in December) and 44 items had been voided (one new since December).